lornasw93/on-the-beach-tt/README.md

 # Holiday Search 🔎

 This repo provides functionality for a basic holiday search.
 I decided to use clean architecture over minimal APIs mainly due to separation of concerns and maintainability, especially since it’s a realistic project and I wanted my code to mirror that.
-I’ve spent approximately 4 hours from start to finish and have noted some areas of both things to be added and improvements (if had more time):
+I’ve spent approximately 4 hours from start to finish (not in 1 sitting) and have noted some areas of both things to be added and improvements (if had more time):

 * Fix unit tests - although they run I have commented out a few areas that need fixing (with TODOs)
 * More unit tests